 Health Coaching, Medical Acupuncture and Reflexology in Chester

-WelcomeRJ Health and Wellbeing is a Complementary Healthcare and Lifestyle Medicine Practice offering Health Coaching, Medical Acupuncture and Reflexology in Chester, easily accessible from Wirral, North Wales, Northwich, and surrounding locations.
+WelcomeRJ Health and Wellbeing is a Complementary Therapies and Lifestyle Medicine Practice offering Health Coaching, Medical Acupuncture and Reflexology in Chester, easily accessible from Wirral, North Wales, Northwich, and surrounding locations.

-In addition to training in Medicine and subsequent NHS hospital medicine experience, I have been a qualified Reflexologist for almost ten years, with additional qualifications in Health Coaching, Medical Acupuncture and Nutritional Therapy.
-I am a firm believer in the potential of Integrative Medicine - the merging of complementary healthcare with traditional medical treatment.
+In addition to training in Medicine and subsequent NHS hospital medicine experience, I have been a qualified Complementary Therapist for almost ten years.
+I am a firm believer in the potential of Integrative Medicine - the use of complementary therapies alongside traditional medical treatment.

 Complementary Healthcare and Lifestyle MedicineComplementary healthcare describes a collection of healthcare approaches that fall beyond the scope of conventional medicine but that can be used alongside conventional medical care.
 The term tends to be used interchangeably with Complementary Medicine, Complementary and Alternative Medicine (CAM), and Complementary Therapies.